 I started teaching at EVC in 2011.
 I used to come to the college as a child in the 90s when my mother worked here.
 Getting the opportunity to teach here myself has been an incredible privilege.
 I love what I teach, the college, and my students.
 It is a blessing to be able to have a job I am passionate about.

 My husband works as a social worker and policy analyst in a county Public Health department, specializing in Children and Family Health.
-I have two children - a teenage daughter and a younger son.
-I volunteer at my kids' schools and am a Girl Scout troop leader and volunteer.
-When not working, I love to hike, go to the beach, camp, read, watch movies and play Sudoku.
-I'm taking piano classes here at EVC! :)
+I have two children - a daughter in college and a teenage son.
+When not working, I love to hike and be outdoors, read, watch movies, and do logic puzzles.

 I am so excited to be with you this semester!